awesome-graphql-space/lina/README.md

 [linux-image]: https://img.shields.io/travis/nestjs/awesome-graphql-space/lina.svg?label=linux
 [linux-url]: https://travis-ci.org/awesome-graphql-space/lina

-  <p align="center">is an extensible, non-opinionated graphql powered nodejs backend with a suite of features and apps to support most of the basic and advance features your project will need</p>
+  <p align="center">Lina is an extensible, un-opinionated graphql powered nodejs backend with a suite of features and apps to support most of the basic and advance features your project will need</p>
     <p align="center"> </p>

 <br />